 Prepare and maintain your vehicle well.
 Keep your gas tank at least half full at all times.
 Chances are that half of a tank of fuel will get you out of the most dangerous area before you need to refuel.

 Comfortable walking shoes and extra socks are critically important.
 Always keep a pair of good walking shoes in your car in case you get stranded somewhere.
 Blisters and sore feet can seriously impact your ability to get to where you need to go.

 What things do have that would enable you to be more mobile?
-Bicycles, bicycle trailers, scooters, strollers, wagons, wheel barrows, hand trucks, wheelchairs, deer cart, or anything else with wheels may be helpful.
+Bicycles, bicycle trailers, scooters, strollers, wagons, wheelbarrows, hand trucks, wheelchairs, deer carts, or anything else with wheels may be helpful.
 Be sure to consider how you will care for loved ones with limited mobility if you need to evacuate.

 It is important to be as clean as possible in order to prevent the spread of germs.
 Plan to dispose of your waste responsibly.
-To learn more about emergency sanitation and alternative toilet ideas check out our post Prepping for Basic Emergency Sanitation or view our YouTube Video for more than you ever thought you needed to know about emergency sanitation.
+To learn more about emergency sanitation and alternative toilet ideas check out our post Prepping for Basic Emergency Sanitation.

 Be sure to include a well-stocked first aid kit.
 Each survival kit should have individual first aid kits.
 Keep a larger first aid kit in the vehicle or in a family survival kit.
 It may be important that you have the ability to care for wounds you would normally see a doctor for.

 The ability to communicate is critical.
 Don’t overlook this category!
 You must be able to receive direction from local authorities and get up-to-date information on the current situation.
 You also need to be able to communicate with loved ones.